 These urban centres were like nothing in the pre-Roman Iron Age.
 They had sizeable populations performing well-developed industrial or commercial activities, most commonly ironworking, pottery and glass manufacture.
 They were places where agricultural products and services could be exchanged.

 Some were more obviously agricultural in character: rural villages, essentially, of varying size.
 The small towns tended to be on the road networks (like Wall in Staffordshire), sometimes originating on the sites of former military bases.

-In the developed province of the 3rd and 4th centuries, the distribution of small towns coincided with that of villas.
+By the 3rd and 4th centuries, small towns could often be found near villas.
 In these towns, villa owners and small-scale farmers could obtain specialist products (like tools) and services (such as a local vet).